analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_doc/README.md

   ![](openocd_write_max78000_audio.png)

-  NOTE: *If the firmware update fails or OpenOCD crashes repeatedly and you were unable to program the video or audio firmware, please erase the video or audio firmware using MAX32625PICO Debugger as described in the [Recovering/Erasing Video or Audio Firmware Using MAX32625PICO](#Recovering/Erasing Video or Audio Firmware Using MAX32625PICO) section*.
+  NOTE: *If the firmware update fails or OpenOCD crashes repeatedly and you were unable to program the video or audio firmware, please erase the video or audio firmware using MAX32625PICO Debugger as described in the “**Recovering/Erasing Video or Audio Firmware Using MAX32625PICO**” section*.

 ## Load Demo Firmware using App-Switcher and SD Card

 MAXREFDES178# has special application switcher bootloader.
-App-Switcher can load MAX32666, MAX78000 Video and MAX78000 Audio demo firmware using micro SD card.
+App-Switcher can load MAX32666, MAX78000 Video and MAX78000 Audio demo firmware using a micro SD card.

 **Warning:** The MAXREFDES178# App-Switcher is available from version v1.1.67 and later.
-Please update MAX32666, MAX78000 Video and MAX78000 Audio firmware with FaceID demo with version v1.1.67 (or later) by following steps on [Load Demo Firmware using MINGW on Windows](#Load Demo Firmware using MINGW on Windows) section to install App-Switcher.
+Please update MAX32666, MAX78000 Video and MAX78000 Audio firmware with FaceID demo with version v1.1.67 (or later) by following steps on [Load Demo Firmware using MINGW on Windows](#Load Demo Firmware using MINGW on Windows) section.
+App-Switcher is embedded in the demo firmware.
+You don't need to any load App-Switcher binary separately.

-App-Switcher uses msbl file to load MAX32666, MAX78000 Video and MAX78000 Audio firmware. msbl files can be found in `build` directory when build is completed.
-Or, you can download latest .msbl files from GitHub Actions.
+App-Switcher uses msbl file to load MAX32666, MAX78000 Video and MAX78000 Audio firmware from SD card. msbl files can be found in `build` directory when build is completed.
+Alternatively, you can download the latest .msbl files from GitHub Release or GitHub Actions.

 ### Prepare SD Card